James Carroll (author): Constantine's Sword

 Carroll wrote a history of Christianity, specifically Roman Catholicism, anti-Semitism, and treatment of Jews, titled Constantine's Sword: The Church and the Jews (2001).
 In this book, he recounts—beginning with the Gospels—the long history of anti-Jewish contempt and argues that Christian anti-Judaism spawned racial anti-Semitism, eventually underwriting white supremacy and playing a key role in the coming of the Holocaust.

 Constantine's Sword, a New York Times bestseller, is considered by some Jewish outlets to be a classic study of Christian anti-Semitism: It won the National Jewish Book Award, the Melcher Award, and the James Parks Morton Interfaith Award.

 Others, mostly Catholic outlets, have criticized the book, including Eamon Duffy in the New York Review of Books, Daniel Maloney in the National Review, Eugene Fisher in America, Thomas F.X.
 Noble in First Things, John Silber in Bostonia, and Ronald J. Rychlak in the Washington Post.

 Carroll co-wrote and presented the 2007 documentary Constantine's Sword with filmmaker Oren Jacoby.
 It was named a Critics' Pick by the New York Times.

 "Abolish the Priesthood"

-In a 2019 cover article for The Atlantic, Carroll responded to the ongoing scandal of Roman Catholic priestly sex abuse by advocating the abolition of the priesthood in order to “return the Church to the people.”
+In a 2019 cover article for The Atlantic, Carroll responded to the ongoing scandal of Roman Catholic priestly sex abuse by advocating the abolition of the priesthood to “return the Church to the people.”
 Carroll carries this argument further in his 2021 memoir The Truth at the Heart of the Lie: How the Catholic Church Lost Its Soul.